PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence: Conclusion

 \section{Conclusion}

-In this work, we address the fundamental challenge of exploiting human egocentric videos to bridge vision-language models with physical intelligence for robotic generalization.
-We introduce an Egocentric2Embodiment translation pipeline that systematically converts raw human egocentric videos into multi-level, schema-driven VQA supervision with deterministic rule validation, producing the \datasetName{} dataset with approximately three million verified instances across household, factory, and laboratory domains.
-By supervised fine-tuning on this dataset without requiring any robot-collected data for VLM pretraining, we develop \methodName{}, which substantially improves egocentric capability (particularly in planning) as demonstrated by the EgoThink Benchmark, and achieves high success rate on SimplerEnv when used as the VLM backbone in standard VLA fine-tuning.
-Our results validate that scalable human egocentric supervision can serve as a practical and effective bridge from vision-language understanding to physical intelligence, opening promising directions for expanding egocentric data diversity, developing more sophisticated translation mechanisms, and exploring efficient policy learning from human demonstrations.
+In this work, we leverage human egocentric videos to connect vision-language models with physical intelligence for robotic generalization.
+We introduce the Egocentric2Embodiment pipeline, which converts raw egocentric videos into multi-level VQA supervision, creating the \datasetName{} dataset with nearly three million verified instances across household, factory, and laboratory settings.
+By fine-tuning a vision-language model on the \datasetName{} dataset, we develop \methodName{} that significantly enhances egocentric capabilities.
+It also achieves high success rates on VLA system when used as the VLM backbone in standard VLA fine-tuning.
+Our results demonstrate that scalable human egocentric supervision bridges vision-language understanding and physical intelligence, enabling greater data diversity and improved policy learning from human demonstrations.